 Developing the Expertise of Primary and Elementary Classroom Teachers

-Tony Eaude's next book Developing the expertise of primary and elementary classroom teachers -professional learning for a changing world is due to be published by Bloomsbury Academic in January 2018.
+Tony Eaude's book Developing the expertise of primary and elementary classroom teachers -professional learning for a changing world was published by Bloomsbury Academic in January 2018.
 A paperback version is to be published in July 2019.
 This considers in detail how the expertises described in his previous book 'How do expert primary classteachers really work?' are developed.
 A widget which includes the cover and some of the text can be seen on this link.
 Details of how to order are on the Bloomsbury website.